 A good cup o’ joe can make or break a coffee lover’s day.
-Whether you are sitting on a plastic chair and table in Cuzco Peru or at a slick downtown café in Buenos Aires with knowledgeable baristas – a good cup of coffee does not only depend on the ambiance, view, price or the people who serve.
+Whether you are sitting on a plastic chair in Cuzco Peru or at a slick downtown café in Buenos Aires with knowledgeable baristas – a good cup of coffee does not only depend on the ambiance, view, price or the people who serve.

 1. Emporio la Rosa, Santiago Chile